top of page

 “Tha—” she started to say, feeling suddenly faint, dizzy, wretched.
 She cleared her throat, tried again.
 “Thank you.”
 For a moment, things moved sideways: Her drink, the waitress, the walls, the bar.
 Moving violently, wildly, sickeningly sideways.

-The sudden vertigo attacks never lasted that long, although now more frequent.
+Thankfully, the sudden vertigo attacks didn’t lasted that long.
+But they came on more frequently now.
 Clear alcohol always helped.
 She took a healthy swallow, waiting for the gin to kick in.
 She couldn’t get her drink down fast enough.
-After a minute, the gin hit that delicious sweet spot, the room began to slow down again.
-Everything became clearer—illuminating.
+After a minute, the gin hit that delicious sweet spot, the room began to slow down.
+Everything became clearer again—illuminating.
 Steadier.

 At the far side of the lounge, two men chatted it up.
 They liked to meet for a beer after workouts at the Second Avenue CrossFit center.
 A couple mid-life gym rats.
 She knew the brawny guy drank rapidly, because he always had some place to go at the top of the hour.
-When he left, his friend—late forties, wispy gray-flecked beard, shiny bald head, lean physique—finished his beer at the bar, as usual, chatting it up with the barkeep, usually about baseball.
+When he left, his friend—late forties, wispy gray-flecked beard, shiny bald head, lean physique—finished his beer at the bar, as usual, talking to the barkeep, usually about baseball.

-He struck her as someone who could get easily defeated, so she spoke rapidly.
+He struck her as someone who could get easily defeated, so she spoke rapidly into the phone.
 “Yes … no … just do it … What comes around, goes around …” and hung up abruptly.
-She spoke into her drink, the spinning, thankfully, in full retreat.
+She spoke into her drink.
 “You treat people like that, you get what’s coming.
 Simple human nature.”
 He smiled politely, pretending to have a clue what she was talking about.
 She continued, “What’s that saying?
 Karma’s a bitch—no, karma’s a boomerang!”
 She chuckled at that, then turned toward him to get a better read, her eyes a piercing blue.
 “Who said that?”

 “English Lit,” he repeated, a bemused look on his face.
 “How’s that working for you?”